geshan/geshan.github.com/posts/2024-07-04-deno-docker.md

 8. `CMD ["run", "-A", "main.ts"]`: Specifies the default command to run when the container starts.
 In this case, it runs the Deno application with the command `deno run -A main.ts`.
 The `-A` flag gives the script all permissions, which include network access, file system access, etc.

 This Dockerfile is a straightforward way to containerize a Deno application, ensuring it runs in a lightweight, secure environment with all its dependencies properly cached.
+You can also use [multi-stage docker build](/blog/2019/11/how-to-use-docker-multi-stage-build/) to reduce the size of the final image, but for this example, a single-stage build is sufficient.
+If you want a refersher on Docker, please do read this [docker for beginners](/blog/2024/04/docker-for-beginners/) guide.

 Given you have creaded the `Dockerfile` you can build it into a Docker image with: